joelczk/writeups/HTB/Pit.md

 ```
 sudo nmap -sU -Pn 10.10.10.241 -T4 -vv
 ```
-From the output of ```NMAP```, we are able to obtain the following information about the open UDP ports
+From the output of Nmap, we are able to obtain the following information about the open UDP ports
 | Port Number | Service | Version | State |
 |-----|------------------|----------------------|----------------------|
 | 161	| snmp | NMPv1 server; net-snmp SNMPv3 server (public) | Open |